tfgg/yournextmep/_candidates/eu2014/conservative/geoffrey-van-orden.md

 person: geoffrey-van-orden
 region: eastern
 party: conservative
-title: Eastern - Conservative Party - Geoffrey van Orden
+title: Geoffrey van Orden is running for MEP in Eastern for the Conservative Party
 incumbent: true
 ---